vEnhance/web.evanchen.cc/input/geombook.md

 There are essentially no geometry prerequisites;
 EGMO is **entirely self-contained**.
 (This was one of the design goals.)
-The main limiting factor is instead the ability to **read proofs**;
+The main limiting factor is instead the ability to **read proofs**.
-as long as you can follow mathematical arguments, then you should be able to follow the exposition even if you don't know any geometrical theorems.
+As long as you can follow mathematical arguments, then you should be able to follow the exposition even if you don't know any geometrical theorems.
 Here is a freely available subset of the book: